-- We need to create a class to implement the Iterator -let's call it ArrayListIterator. - The ArrayListIterator and the ArrayList are coupled: - The ArrayList needs to return an instance of ArrayListIterator. - An ArrayListIterator should never be instantiated outside of ArrayList. - No other class needs to know it exists. - Hence, let's make it a private inner class.
+- We need to create a class to implement the Iterator -let's call it ArrayListIterator. - The ArrayListIterator and the ArrayList are coupled: - The ArrayList needs to return an instance of ArrayListIterator. - An ArrayListIterator should never be instantiated outside of ArrayList. - Hence, let's make it a private inner class.